Date: 27 November 2015. Portlight

 the same folks who make Dyneema rope so you know it's good.

-It doesn't stretch.
+It does not stretch.
 Spiderwire is a thin and strong

 braided fishing line.